openownership/data-standard/docs/schema/guidance/record-ids.rst

 Note that:

-- The name of the company has not been consistently disclosed.
+- the name of the company has not been consistently disclosed.
-- The two statements do pertain to the same real world entity, as the ``scheme`` and ``id`` properties in both statements are the same.
+- the two statements do pertain to the same real world entity, as the ``scheme`` and ``id`` properties in both statements are the same.
-- The two statements about the same real world entity relate to two different declaring subjects, as shown by the different ``declarationSubject`` values.
+- the two statements about the same real world entity relate to two different declaring subjects, as shown by the different ``declarationSubject`` values.
-- The statement for ‘Beta Systems’ has been disclosed by Beta Systems itself, since the ``recordId`` value is also given as the ``declarationSubject``.
+- the statement for ‘Beta Systems’ has been disclosed by Beta Systems itself, since the ``recordId`` value is also given as the ``declarationSubject``.